Dictionary / Arabic - Turkish Terminology

 Allah's vouchsafing protection and favour to mankind.
 Protection.
 Favour.
 Grace.
 A doing of any kindness.
 Kindness.
 A giving as a favour or charity.
 To give as a favour.
 To do as an act of grace.

-“Consider this: a proof is [in the form of] either the argument from material cause to material effect (limmî) or the argument from effect to cause (innî).
-This latter is sounder, and it is either based on contingency (imkânî), that is, the argument that since contingent beings (imkân) are equal in respect of being and non-being, there must be [a Necessary Being] who has chosen this1 , or it is based on createdness (hudûthî) that is, the argument that since there are constant change and renewal in beings, there must be One to give them existence (al-mûjid).
+The second is innî, which involves deducing an argument from effect to cause2.
+This latter is sounder.
+It is either based on imkân3, which proves the existence of a Chooser through the evidence of equality of the possibility of things existing or not existing, or it is based on hudûth4, which proves the existence of a Creator through the evidence of constant change and renewal in beings.
 Each of the above proofs is in respect of either the essences of things or their attributes and in respect of either the giving of existence or the continuation of it.
 And all of them are either the proof that things are given existence out of nothing (dalîl ikhtirâ'î) or the proof of 'inâyah.
 The present âyah alludes to all these types of proofs.
 Included here is [only] a summary of them, for we have explained them in detail in another book.

 The proof of 'inâyah is the proof of As-Sâni’ that is indicated by this âyah and consists of the order included in the universe.
 For the order is a thread to which is attached all benefits and instances of hikmah.
 All the Qur'anic âyahs that enumerate the benefits of things and mention their hikmahs are 'the weaver' of this proof and are where this argument is manifested.
 For just as the order, with which all the instances of hikmah and benefits comply, proves the existence of the Orderer, so it demonstrates As-Sâni’s intention and hikmah and repulses the wahm of blind chance and unseeing coincidence.